GClunies/noaa_coops/README.md

 can be found using the mapping interface at https://tidesandcurrents.noaa.gov/.
 All metadata is stored as a dictionary in the `.metadata` attribute of a `Station` object for easy exploration (e.g. `seattle.metadata`).
-Additionally, the keys of the metadata attribute dictionary are also assigned as attribites of the station object itself (easily explored using tab-completion in your IDE).
+Additionally, the keys of the metadata attribute dictionary are also assigned as attributes of the station object itself (easily explored using tab-completion in your IDE).
 For example: